 Throughout the 1970s, Dass continued teaching, writing, running non-profit organizations, and exploring his own spirituality.

-At the ripe old age of 78, Dass learned that he was not only a father but also a grandfather.
-A woman he had a brief relationship with when he was younger raised their son without telling Alpert.
+At the ripe old age of 78, Dass learned that he was already both a father and a grandfather.
+A woman he had a brief relationship with when he was younger raised their son without his knowledge.
 His son, Peter Reichard, took a DNA test after learning from his mother that there was doubt surrounding his parentage.

 Ram Dass’ Death